 Scurvy Dogs and Fell Bats

 You know them from the Vampire Count roster, where Scurvy Dogs are Dire Wolves – though Dire Wolves have slightly better melee defence and charge bonus.
-These are fast but very basic, low-tier war beasts, decent at worrying enemy flanks and light, small units.
+These are fast but very basic, low-tier war beasts, used to worry enemy flanks and light, small units.
 To be honest, neither are particularly good examples of their type.
 They can usually be relied on to kill artillery crews, but Scurvy Dogs will struggle to trade with all but the weakest missile units.
 Their speed is their best asset – they’re usually able to catch the quickest enemy units, like Outriders or Ellyrian Reavers, and keep them stuck in melee until competent troops arrive.
 Annoying you into such overcommitment is exactly what light cavalry is for, though, so you’re kind of playing into the enemy’s hands.
 Just shoot them.
 Deck Dropper handguns are ideal.

 Fell Bats carrying zombies, Deck Droppers have variants with swords-and-pistols, handguns, and bombs.
 The first are much better harassers and counter-harassers than dogs or bats – they can reliably kill enemy artillery, and will annoy unarmoured targets.
 The handgunner variant can’t fire while moving, but is otherwise preferable in all situations – it deals more damage at a much better range, and can even penetrate some armour.
+Combined with extra powder, they can dish out some surprising damage – try bringing them in volume and focus their fire on high-value enemy targets, even Lords, and they might impress you.

 All three Deck Dropper types are fragile, sharing the same low armour and middling health pool.
 They won’t win air supremacy against the likes of elves or Bretonnians, and should be kept away from massed shooting.
 Don’t commit them to melee unless they’ve spent all their ammo, and choose weak targets even then.